orb-wars

 lastOrbSpawn number

-Stores the frameCount when the last orb was spawned, used to control spawn timing
+Stores the frameCount value of the last orb spawn, used to time the next one.

 let lastOrbSpawn = 0;